NAVSUP FLC Puget Sound Team Recognized for Packaging Excellence

-BREMERTON, Wash--NAVSUP Fleet Logistics Center Puget Sound Strategic Systems Programs (SSP) Supply Support Department personnel pose for a photo with Commanding Officer Capt.
-Bill Barich (first row, far right) after the Packaging & Crating Division was presented with the 2024 Department of Defense Packaging Production Achievement Award.
-(U.S. Navy Photo/RELEASED)
+BREMERTON, Wash—The Naval Supply Systems Command Fleet Logistics Center (NAVSUP FLC) Puget Sound’s Strategic Systems Programs (SSP) Supply Support Department Packing & Crating Division (Code 502) received the 2024 Department of Defense Packaging Production Achievement Award.

+The award is presented annually to an individual or team that exemplifies exceptional dedication and excellence in packaging.
+The recognition was the culmination of a money-saving initiative by the Packing & Crating team to convert used corrugated cardboard boxes into packing material for shipping submarine parts.

+Rear Adm.
+Kenneth W. Epps, Commander, Naval Supply Systems Command, pointed out how the Packing & Crating team—David Hietala, Clinton Sheilds, Robert Rembiszewski, and Trevor Flowers—saved the government over $10,000 in FY24 alone.

 |Date Taken: